Deepfake: Commercial development

 Larger companies started to use deepfakes.
 Corporate training videos can be created using deepfaked avatars and their voices, for example Synthesia, which uses deepfake technology with avatars to create personalized videos.
-The mobile app giant Momo created the application Zao which allows users to superimpose their face on television and movie clips with a single picture.
+The mobile app Momo created the application Zao which allows users to superimpose their face on television and movie clips with a single picture.
 As of 2019 the Japanese AI company DataGrid made a full body deepfake that could create a person from scratch.
-They intend to use these for fashion and apparel.

 As of 2020 audio deepfakes, and AI software capable of detecting deepfakes and cloning human voices after 5 seconds of listening time also exist.
 A mobile deepfake app, Impressions, was launched in March 2020.
 It was the first app for the creation of celebrity deepfake videos from mobile phones.